kehayov17/gcp-football-pipeline/README.md

 Wait for beam to install.
 Run the cell with the beam code.

 The Dataflow job should be submitted .
 You can go back to GCP and navigate to Dataflow Jobs.
 The job should be running.
+Cloud Shechduler is configured to send an empty json string to the trigger topic every 3 hours .
+The Cloud function listens to the trigger topic and calls the api , after that it sends the json message from the api containing the football fixture to the output topic.
+The Dataflow job gets the messages from this topic and after processing them it writes them to BigQuery for storage and analysis.